 -State, County, and City statutes regarding pets and animals are lengthy, referential, and vague.
 Read them anyway.

 -Nosy and fussy neighbors will be a factor on whether this will be a sustainable practice.

 The solution I used was to only have 6-8 dogs over at a time.
 Also, I did not advertise or declare my business as a kennel since, pursuant to NC statutes, it was not a facility keeping at least 10 or more animals per day.

-Featured photo – Puppy Nitro at 4 months.
+Featured photo – Puppy Nitro at 4 months, in front of my aunt’s house in Vermont.
 It was Thanksgiving in 2009 and we hadn’t even thought of pet sitting yet.
-He would soon be a superstar helper and he seemed to feel the dog park was his “second yard.”
+He would soon be a superstar helper and considered the dog park to be his “second yard.”